 - 3-4 Tbsp of plain yogurt

 - Pour milk into your pot then seal the pot with the lid and seal closed.
-Push the “keep warm” button and leave milk for about 40-45 minutes.
+(If you want to add a 14 oz can of sweetened condensed milk) you can do so before closing your lid) Push the “keep warm” button and leave milk for about 40-45 minutes.

 - Release the lid and whisk your warm milk.